Hammarn/1MB335/Lab2.md

  * The names of all genes in the file.
  * The name of each gene followed by its length.

-You can use any of the methods that are described in this lab.
 Submit the script as a separate file along with your answers.

 ### Code review